International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 1. The `<base>` notation indicates the base URL for a [Connector](../model/terminology.md#connector--data-service-) endpoint.
 For example, if the base [Connector](../model/terminology.md#connector--data-service-) URL is `connector.example.com`, the
    URL `https://<base>/negotiation/request` will map to `https//connector.example.com/negotiation/request`.

-2. All request and response messages must use the `application/json` media type.
+2. All request and response messages must use the `application/json` media type.Derived media types, e.g., `application/ld+json` may be exposed in addition.

 ### 2.2 Contract Negotiation Error